cosmos/sdk-tutorials/README.md

         For the conceptual, high-level sections, you should have a solid understanding of blockchain technology and be familiar with decentralized applications.
 The deep dives are specially designed for experienced developers.
     - title: How long will it take?
       description: |
-        With the concept sections, you will gain a solid understanding of Cosmos and the Interchain stack.
+        With the concept sections, you will gain a solid understanding of Cosmos and the Interchain Stack.
 This might be a matter of just a couple of hours.
 The time you spend on the other chapters and the hands-on exercise depends on you – there are endless possibilities to discover. <br/><br/>
         Welcome to the Interchain!

 customModules: